ISAITB/docs-itb-ta/source/introduction/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Following the initial work from the CEN GITB workgroup, the maintenance and evolution of the GITB software and specifications has been taken over
-by the European Commission, specifically the `Interoperability Test Bed Action`_ of DIGIT ISA².
-The Action foresees the
+by the European Commission, specifically the `Interoperability Test Bed Team`_ of DIGIT D.2.
+DIGIT D.2 foresees the
 evolutive maintenance of the GITB software and specifications based on the needs of the testing community and publishes regular releases.

-.. _Interoperability Test Bed Action: https://joinup.ec.europa.eu/solution/interoperability-test-bed/about
+.. _Interoperability Test Bed Team: https://joinup.ec.europa.eu/solution/interoperability-test-bed/about

 .. _introduction__glossary: